 Test sorting and searching

-Open Preview mode by pressing F5 (or by clicking or tapping the play button near the upper-right corner).
+Open Preview mode by pressing F5 (or by selecting the play button near the upper-right corner).

-Near the upper-right corner of the browse screen, click or tap the sort icon one or more times to change the alphabetical sort order between ascending and descending.
+Near the upper-right corner of the browse screen, select the sort icon one or more times to change the alphabetical sort order between ascending and descending.

-In the search box, type k to show only those accounts for which the name contains the letter that you typed.
+In the search box, type k to show only those account names that contain the letter that you typed.

-Remove all text from the search bar, and then close Preview mode by pressing Esc (or by clicking or tapping the close icon under the title bar for PowerApps).
+Remove all text from the search bar, and then close Preview mode by pressing Esc (or by selecting the close icon near the upper-right corner).

 The screen reflects your change.

-If your users might not have touch screens or mouse wheels, configure the Gallery control to show a scroll bar when the user hovers over it with the mouse.
+If your users might have neither touch screens nor mouse wheels, configure the gallery to show a scrollbar when the user hovers over it with the mouse.
 That way, users can show all accounts even if the screen can't show them all at once.

-Select the Gallery control as the first procedure describes.
+Select the gallery as the first procedure describes.

-In this tutorial, you've customized the Gallery control and the title of the default browse screen of a generated app.
+In this tutorial, you've customized the gallery and made other changes to the default screen for browsing records in a generated app.
 You can also customize the default screens for displaying details and creating or updating accounts.
-Those screens contain a Display form control and an Edit form control, and you can change (for example) which types of data they show and in which order.
+As the browse screen contains a gallery, the other two screens in the app contain forms.
+You can change, for example, which types of data the forms show and in which order.